lortza/lortza.github.io/_posts/2019-04-07-autopopulating-data.md

   const exerciseDropdown = document.getElementById('exercise_log_exercise_id');

   // Create JS variables for the fields in the form where you want your new
   // JSON data to populate.
-Remember to assign these in the HTML too. const sets = document.getElementById('exercise_log_sets');
+You can use the default Rails ids here. const sets = document.getElementById('exercise_log_sets');
   const reps = document.getElementById('exercise_log_reps');
   const repLength = document.getElementById('exercise_log_rep_length');